SophieTh/und_Sophie_2016/README.rst

 Installation
 ------------

 To build the library for python use, just use the ``python setup.py install`` approach.
+It is also available in http://pypi.python.org/pypi/pySRU/: ``pip install pySRU``

 Example